AntixK/PyTorch-VAE/README.md

   img_size: 64    # Models are designed to work for this size
   batch_size: 64  # Better to have a square number
   LR: 0.005
+  weight_decay:
-    .         # Other arguments required for training like scheduler etc.
+    .         # Other arguments required for training, like scheduler etc.
     .
     .

 trainer_params:
   gpus: 1
   max_nb_epochs: 50
+  gradient_clip_val: 0.005
+    .
+    .
+    .

 logging_params:
   save_dir: "logs/"